-SpaceX notches another launch
+SpaceX launches demo satellites for its high-speed internet project

 "SpaceX projected the satellite-internet business would have over 40 million subscribers and bring in more than $30 billion in revenue by 2025," the Journal reported.

-Thursday's primary mission was to deliver the satellite PAZ for the Spanish government.

-According to European firm Airbus, which was the primary contractor for PAZ, the satellite will serve "many different applications," including defense and security.

-It'll stay in orbit for about five and a half years, making full loops around Earth 15 times per day.
+The PAZ satellite that SpaceX delivered for the Spanish government will stay in orbit for about five and a half years, making full loops around Earth 15 times per day, according to Airbus, the primary contractor for Paz.
 And it will capture images of our home planet -- day or night and no matter what the weather looks like -- using radar technology.

 Earlier this month, SpaceX drew public attention with the launch of its massive new rocket, Falcon Heavy, which is now the most powerful operational rocket in the world.